GeopJr/libadwaita.cr/README.md

 ## Notes

-- Bindings are being generated using [gi-crystal](https://github.com/hugopl/gi-crystal)
+- Bindings are being generated using [gi-crystal](https://github.com/hugopl/gi-crystal).
 - It includes everything [gtk4.cr](https://github.com/hugopl/gtk4.cr) does plus libadwaita.
-- The scope of this repo, apart from supporting libadwaita, is being "stable" (so the bindings are pre-bundled rather than being generated on the spot)
-- Docs can be found on the website listed on the sidebar
+- Docs can be found on the website listed on the sidebar.

 #